-These are people with big portfolios that need to be protected from market’s unpredictability and also be positioned for decent growth.
+These are people with big portfolios that need to be protected from the market’s unpredictability and also be positioned for decent growth.
 For them, it makes sense to engage capable, trustworthy and sensible investment advisors.
 Too often, advisors don’t want to be the deliverer of bad news.
 The best advisors should manage client’s expectations properly and bring them back to the ground if necessary.
 Bad opinions of advisors can be very costly.
 And I am not talking about the fee.
-Rather it’s the impact of their advice on client’s investment portfolio.
+Rather it’s the impact of their advice on the client’s investment portfolio.

 That’s enough from me. 🙂

 Start of a new financial year is the perfect opportunity to review your financial situation and seek out help if need be.
 And remember that just tax planning is not investment planning.

 Don’t wait until the end of the year to once again begin your cycle of financial repentance.

 Between the great things we can do and small things we will not do, the danger is that we shall do nothing.